 Analysis from the International Energy Agency suggests CCS will contribute around one fifth of required global emissions cuts by 2050.

 The EU Commissioner for Energy and Climate Action (2015) Miguel Arias Cañete has commented that: "Carbon capture and storage will together with other innovative low-carbon technologies play an essential role in reaching greenhouse gas emission reduction targets around the globe".

-The relative costs of capture, transport and storage will depend on the site and industry.
+The relative costs of CO2 capture, transport and storage will depend on the location and industry.

 Capture and storage

 There are a variety of technologies that have potential to capture CO2.
 These technologies are not new.
 They have been used in the oil and gas sector and commercially applied for decades.
 The challenge is to apply these technologies to the power station industry and integrate them with existing and new infrastructure.

 Capture technologies include:

 - Pre-combustion capture refers to taking the primary fuel (e.g. coal) and converting it into gas.
 The gas produced is then processed and separated to CO2 and hydrogen.
 The hydrogen is used as the fuel to generate electricity.